 SAF Talk is a key event to help the decarbonization of air travel.
 These two days will get together all the stakeholders all along the SAF supply chain to exchange their ideas, opinions and expertise through engagement in discussion groups, roundtables, workshops and...

 in total value in terms of completed and ongoing projects.

-In 2017, the NRC undertook GARDN project CAAFCER, Civil Aviation Alternate Fuels Contrails and Emissions Research, in conjunction with Air Canada, The Waterfall Group, The University of Alberta, SkyNRG, and The Boeing Company, with the scientific objective of comparing the characteristics of persistent contrails formed from petroleum jet fuel and biofuel.
+In 2017, NRC initiated the GARDN CAAFCER project, Civil Aviation Alternate Fuels Contrails and Emissions Research, in collaboration with Air Canada, The Waterfall Group, The University of Alberta, SkyNRG and The Boeing Company, with the scientific objective of comparing the characteristics of persistent traces formed by petroleum jet fuel and biofuel.

-4 reports summarizing the work performed by GARDN.
+4 reports summarizing the work done by GARDN.

-Acoustic signature comparison between a Cessna L19/0-1 Bird dog and an electrical propulsion system
+Comparison of the acoustic signature between a Cessna L19/0-1 Bird dog and an electric propulsion system.